typhoon-hil/allure-docx/README.md

 The generated docx contain a Table of Contents that needs to be manually updated after generation.
 Generating PDFs (see below) will automatically update the TOC though.

 ## ToDos:
 - This report does not takes all the fields in allure data model into account.
-Missing descriptionHtml, links, stage, labels, statusDetails specifics (flaky, known).
+Missing `descriptionHtml`, `links`, `stage`, `labels`, `statusDetails` specifics (`flaky`, `known`).
 This however could be very easily added in the script.
 Contributors are more then welcome to help making the report more complete.
 - Does not support a test result folder with old runs for the same tests.

 ## PDF